The Walking Dead showrunner on that epic bloodbath

 And we didn’t want to really get into the weeds of exactly how it happened, ’cause in some ways it’s more terrifying not seeing that happen on screen.
 But I do think it was you trick people into going to an advantageous location, and then you very quickly knock ’em out, tie ’em up, et cetera.

 How did you guys do the zombie heads on the pikes?
 Did you just film the actors in zombie makeup and then digitally remove their bodies and put their heads on the pikes?
 Or did Greg Nicotero cook something up with face molds and this and that.
 What’d you do in this instance?

 It’s a mix of everything.
 Greg Nicotero cooked up some face molds.
 Really, most of the ones that you see on the pikes are actually not the face molds, the face molds were used as a basis for the addition of the effects work.
 And then the hair, because hair is really difficult to create digitally.
 The first face, there was a good base that looked quite like him, but then the actors were all filmed in zombie make-up and shot against green screen.
 And so those were their actual faces that were put onto the pikes.
 There was also digital scanning that created 3D models of their faces.
 So part of it is also digital replacement.
 It’s really kind of a combination of all the different ways that we go about doing something like this.
 You would be shocked at all the man hours and woman hours that went into creating this final effect.
-(Interview.)
+(Interview continued on next page.)

 NEXT PAGE: What the deaths of Henry and Tara mean for Carol and for Hilltop